Becherman/react-scrollable/README.md

 ## API Reference (options/callbacks)

 #### height
- - Prop types: Number;
+ - Prop type: Number;
  - isRequired: true;
  - Set the height for your scroll container, takes a value in pixels;

 #### width
- - Prop types: Number | String;
+ - Prop type: Number | String;
  - isRequired: true;
- - Set the width for your scroll container. can take a value in both pixels and in percentage.
+ - Set the width for your scroll container.
+Can take a value in both pixels and in percentage.
 In case of percents value must be a String;
 ```html
 <ReactScrollx height={400} width="60%"> //here example of percentage width
 ```
+#### scrollBarClassName
+ - Prop type: String;
+ - isRequired: false;
+ - Set a custom CSS class for scroll bar;

+ #### scrollThumbClassName
+ - Prop type: String;
+ - isRequired: false;
+ - Set a custom CSS class for scroll thumb;

+ #### scrollContainerClassName
+ - Prop type: String;
+ - isRequired: false;
+ - Set a custom CSS class for scroll container;

+ #### appearOnHover
+ - Prop type: Boolean;
+ - isRequired: false;
+ - By default the scroll is always visible, but setting this option to true will remove the scroll bar and will only show by mouse hover on scroll container;r;

+ #### scrollBarVisible
+ - Prop type: Boolean;
+ - isRequired: false;
+ - Set visible status of scroll bar;

+ ### Callbacks

+ #### onTopPosition
+ - fire up when scroll thumb come his topmost position;

+ #### onBottomPosition
+ - fire up when scroll thumb come his bottommost position;

+ #### onScroll
+ - fire up everytime when user scrolls;

+ ## Author
+ Bulavyk Serj

+ ## License
+ This project is licensed under the MIT License